openfido/openfido-examples/cyme-extract/README.md

 ## Example 2

-This example illustrates a simple extraction example for IEEE 13-bus system with settings for conversion configuration and model modification.
+This example illustrates a extraction example for IEEE 123-bus system with settings for conversion configuration and model modification.

 ## Example 3